periph/gohci/README.md

 ## Security

-This is a remote execution engine so assume the host that is running `sci` will be 0wned.
+This is a remote execution engine so assume the host that is running `gohci` will be 0wned.
 That's it.
 Use a strong webhook secret.

+The main problem is someone could steal the OAuth2 token which means the attacker can:
+- create gists under your name
+- create or modify commit statuses

 ## FAQ

-### Run `sci` for multiple repositories on my device?
+### Run `gohci` for multiple repositories on my device?

-- Copy paste `sci.service` multiple times.
-Don't duplicate `sci_update.service`
+- Copy paste `gohci.service` multiple times.
+Don't duplicate `gohci_update.service` and `gohci_update.timer`, just `gohci.service`!
-  and `sci_update.timer`, just `sci.service`!
 - Make each one use a *different* `WorkingDirectory=` value.
-- In each directory, create a `sci.json` and use a different `Port`.
+- In each directory, create a `gohci.json` and use a different `Port`.
 - Register and start the services via systemd via `systemctl` commands [listed above](#systemd).
 - Your `Caddyfile` file should look like the following.
 You can also run Caddy